cf-toolsuite/tanzu-genai-showcase/dotnet-extensions-ai/docs/CONFIGURATION.md

 ## Troubleshooting

-If you're experiencing issues with environment variables:
+If you're experiencing issues with configuration:

+1. **User Secrets Issues**:
+   - Verify user secrets are initialized: `dotnet user-secrets list`
-1. Check that your `.env` file is in the correct location (project root)
+   - Check that you're in the correct project directory (`src/TravelAdvisor.Web`)
+   - Ensure secrets are set with the correct key format (e.g., `GenAI:ApiKey`)

+2. **Environment Variables**:
-2. Verify that the environment variables are formatted correctly (e.g., `GENAI__APIKEY` not `GENAI_APIKEY`)
+   - Verify that environment variables are formatted correctly (e.g., `GenAI__ApiKey` maps to `GenAI:ApiKey`)
-3. Check for any console log messages about environment variable loading
+   - Check for any console log messages about configuration loading
-4. Try setting the environment variables directly in your terminal session
+   - Try setting the environment variables directly in your terminal session

+3. **Cloud Foundry Service Bindings**:
+   - Verify services are bound to your application: `cf services`
+   - Check that service credentials contain the required fields (`api_key`, `api_base`, etc.)
+   - Review application logs for service binding detection messages

+4. **General**:
-5. Restart your application after making changes to environment variables
+   - Restart your application after making configuration changes
+   - Use `dotnet user-secrets list` to verify your local configuration
+   - Check the application logs for detailed configuration information